triggermesh/docs/docs/sources/azureactivitylogs.md

   selected when the list of categories is left empty.
 * [Event Hub name][eventhubs-create]: _(optional)_ Name of an Event Hub to send data to.
 When the Event Hub name is set, an Event Hub with the given name MUST already exist within the namespace.
-When it is not set, Azure creates an Event Hub with the name `insights-activity-logs`.
+When it is not set, Azure creates an Event Hub with the name `insights-activity-logs` upon reception of the first log entry.
 * [Tenant ID, Client ID, Client secret][sp-create]: Service Principal authentication credentials, as described in the previous sections.